-If you are having a hard time getting rid of the sneaky scales, here’s your go-to solution.
+If you have difficulty removing the sneaky scales, here’s your go-to solution.
 Diatomaceous earth kills the bugs instantly by getting into their bodies and drying them out.

 8. Sticky Traps

-I am very sure most of us have used the yellow sticky traps to get rid of fruit flies in our kitchen.
-But did you know that they could be used as bug traps for your pothos?
+I am sure most of us have used the yellow sticky traps to eliminate fruit flies in our kitchen.
+But did you know they could be used as bug traps for your pothos?
 Use it in combination with other insecticides for a long-lasting result.

 Or, make your budget-friendly sticky trap.
 Apply petroleum jelly or tacky glue on yellow paper.
 Hang them close to your pothos and attract the bugs to death!

 This is the best solution if you have flying bugs on your pothos.
 It is a gentle botanical treatment that comes in a powder spray form.

 Spray these over on whiteflies to paralyze them quickly.
 Then, to get the best results, use the pyrethrum once every four days until the bugs are no longer around.

 10. Insecticidal Soap

 Another helpful remedy for your plant is insecticidal soap, which is both environmentally friendly and non-toxic to your plants.

 Because of the rising usage of chemical pesticides, they became redundant.
 On the other hand, organic pesticides are gaining popularity as consumers pay more attention to them.